Skip to main content

 How do I apply?

 For all full-time and some part-time undergraduate degree courses, mature applicants must apply through the Central Applications Office (CAO).
 The application can be completed online at www.cao.ie.
 For some courses you must also register for a specific test (HPAT and NMBI Nursing/ Midwifery Assessment test) for details of what is required for each course.
-For most of our courses, the closing date for application is 1 February 2024.
-Some courses may accept late applications up to 1 May 2024, but this is subject to the availability of places.
+For most of our courses, the closing date for application is 1 February 2025.
+Late applications up to 1 May are not normally considered on grounds of mature years - any exceptions are highlighted on the mature student website.

 What information should I provide?

-You should complete the mature section on the CAO form fully, as this is a key part of how we will assess your application.
-Supporting documents for your qualifications should be sent to CAO as soon as you complete your application.
+You must complete the mature section on the CAO form fully as this forms a large part of the assessment of your application.
+You must send supporting documents, such as copies of qualifications to CAO as soon as your application is complete.
 If you wish you can also send an additional statement of interest or CV.
-Please visit our website www.ucd.ie/maturestudents for further information on application and advice on how we assess applications.
+Visit the website below for further information on how to apply and how your application will be assessed.

 For more information: www.ucd.ie/maturestudents